Murder of Holly Bobo: Disappearance

 On the morning of April 13, 2011, Bobo awoke at 4:30 a.m. to study for an exam.
-At 7:30 a.m., she answered a call from her boyfriend, Drew Scott, who was turkey hunting nearby on her grandmother's property.
-Bobo's parents had left for work by this point and her brother Clint was still asleep.
+At 7:30 a.m., she answered a call from her boyfriend, Drew Scott, who was turkey hunting nearby on his grandmother's property.
+Bobo's parents had left for work by this point, and her brother, Clint, was still asleep.
 Twelve minutes later, Bobo made her last cell phone call.
 After this point, all phone calls and texts were incoming and unanswered.

 Shortly after Bobo's final phone call ended, a neighbor heard a scream from the Bobo residence.
-The neighbor called his mother to tell her about what he heard, and the mother in turn called Bobo's mother Karen at work.
+The neighbor called his mother to tell her about what he heard, and the mother, in turn, called Bobo's mother, Karen, at work.
 Meanwhile, Clint was awakened by the family dogs barking and saw Holly outside with a man dressed in camouflage: "It appeared to be Holly kneeling down and Drew [Scott].
 They looked like they were kneeled down, facing each other in the garage, and they were talking back and forth.
 Holly sounded very upset and heated.
 He was doing much of the talking, and she would answer back and things like that.
 I couldn't make out hardly any of the words.
 The only words I could make out from here were Holly saying, 'No, why?'"
-Clint said that he believed the couple were breaking up.
+Clint said he believed that the couple were breaking up.
 At some point, Karen called home and spoke to Clint.
-"I said, 'Clint, that's not Drew.
-Get a gun and shoot him.
-Clint reportedly replied, "You want me to shoot Drew?", still believing the man was Holly's boyfriend.
+She said, "Clint, that's not Drew.
+Get a gun and shoot him."
+Clint reportedly replied, "You want me to shoot Drew?", still believing that the man was Holly's boyfriend.

-Karen called 9-1-1, but because she was calling from work she reached the dispatcher for the wrong county.
+Karen called 9-1-1, but because she was calling from work, she reached a dispatcher for the wrong county.
 At home, Clint looked outside again and saw the man walking with Holly into nearby woods.
-At this point, he noted that the man was larger than Scott.
+At this point, he noted that the man was larger than Drew Scott.
 Clint tried to call his sister's cell phone as well as Scott's cell phone, but neither call was answered.
 When Karen called her house again, Clint told her what he witnessed and was instructed to call 9-1-1.
 Clint fetched a loaded pistol and went outside, where he found bloodstains belonging to Holly in the garage.
 He dialed 9-1-1.
 Police arrived at the Bobo residence ten minutes later.

-Cell phone pings showed Holly Bobo's cell phone moving away from her home tower heading north.
+Cell phone pings showed Holly's cell phone moving away from her home tower, heading north.
 Her cell phone continued north to a wooded area near Interstate 40, where her remains were eventually found.
-After it stopped moving for 20–30 minutes, the cell phone began traveling south again using a different route.
-The last cell phone ping came from Bobo's phone in the area where both the phone and its SIM card were later found.
+After her cell phone stopped moving for 20-30 minutes, it began traveling south again using a different route.
+The last cell phone ping came from Holly's phone in the area where both the phone and its SIM card were later found.